talkpython/100daysofweb-with-python-course/days/017-020-flask-call-apis/README.md

 For Day 3, watch the remaining videos: 7-12.
 These will use the [Pokemon API](https://pokeapi.co/) to cover the basics of Flask forms, POSTing data back to your Flask app, parsing the JSON return from the API and more.
 It's a big one so if it spills into Day 4 don't worry!

 ## Day 4:

 For the final day:

 - Continue building the app if you didn't complete it on Day 3.
 - Add in some error handling on the user input.
-Eg: In the current state, entering a number will break the app.
+Eg: Right now, entering a number will break the app - account for this scenario.
-- Check out the rest of the [Pokemon API endpoints](https://pokeapi.co/docs/v2.html) and tes printing other types of Pokemon data.
+- Check out the rest of the [Pokemon API endpoints](https://pokeapi.co/docs/v2.html) and test printing other types of Pokemon data.
-- If you're feeling *really* brave, on our existing app of printing the names of a Pokemon of a specific colour, have the app return more than just the Pokemon name.
-Eg: the "Nature", the "Form", the "Habitat" etc.
+- If you're feeling *really* brave: on our existing app (printing the names of a Pokemon of a specific colour), have the app return more than just the Pokemon name.
+Eg: the "Nature", the "Form", the "Habitat"..

 ### Time to share what you've accomplished!